danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 ![chrome-devtools-custom-user-agent-string](../images/chrome-devtools-custom-user-agent-string.png "chrome-devtools-custom-user-agent-string")

-What this does is for any subsequent network requests, while developer tools is open, it will send your custom User Agent string to the server instead of your actual browser/device User Agent string.
+For any network requests made while Developer Tools is open, the browser will now send your custom User Agent string to the server instead of the one normally associated with your browser or device.

-With this in place, when I refreshed the app, I was redirected to `/unsupported_browser`, just like some of our users were experiencing.
-This was good news - it's much easier to troubleshoot a reproducible issue.
+With this setup, refreshing the browser with the url at the application home page, redirected me to `/unsupported_browser`, confirming that I had successfully reproduced the issue our users were encountering.
+This was great news because having a reproducible issue makes troubleshooting significantly easier.

 ## When Did it Start?

-With the issue now reproducible, the next logical question was: Why were users only encountering this problem recently?
+With the issue now reproducible, the next logical question was: Why were users only encountering this problem recently? i.e. this application has been running in production for years, why was this problem starting now?

 To answer that, I took a closer look at the Datadog requests over time graph, and noticed that there was a very distinct date when these requests started, as highlighted below: